meleu/RetroPie-joystick-selection/README.md

 sh install.sh
 ```

+## Known Issues
+Due to the dynamic nature of bluetooth connections, there are some problems that can happen.
+Example:
+- If you configure a bluetooth controller as Player 1, and somehow lose the connection during a game, it'll be annoying to exit RetroArch (connect to RetroPie via ssh and kill RetroArch process, if your raspi isn't connected... :( You have to unplug your power supply.).
+- If you restart your raspi or change the joystick list (adding/removing devices), you have to run `input_selection.sh` again.

 ## Files Description
 ### jslist.c
 It's a small program to list all the joysticks available on the system and their respective index.
 The output format is: